UroshUchiha/bentokun.github.io/_posts/2018-07-05-New approach to Stubbing.md

 - Assembly for stubbing is handled.
 Stubbing for HLE calls is made by writing a svc (swi) interrupt call and mov call that includes the function id.
 - As for non-virtual thunk, I do it by writing a sub call that subtract the class size, then jump to actual method.

+## IV.
+EABI emulation
+- EABI emulation is not done yet.
+I don't even think properly about it.
+However, I have already created a class-type_info-like for EKA2L1, which can be seen [here](https://github.com/bentokun/EKA2L1/blob/master/src/emu/core/include/core/abi/eabi.h#L10)

 The writeup here is unfinished and maybe incorrect.
-If you have any questions, you can contact through my Discord (Disquis comments won't work in
+If you have any questions, you can contact through my Discord (Disquis comments won't work in Vietnam I think).

-Vietnam I think)
+You can also follow my work on Stubbing [here](https://github.com/bentokun/EKA2L1/blob/master/src/emu/core/src/loader/stub.cpp).
+Thanks for reading !